pamgluss/wereonlyalittlelost_blog/content/trips/oregon/oregon-roadtrip-2022-day-4.md

 ![DSC_0893](/images/DSC_0893.png)

 I linked my source in the itinery page but here was the list of breweries I wanted to check out:
 - Buoy Beer sits right on the water and is one of the most well-known breweries in town.
-They have excellent beer and a surprisingly good clam chowder (one of the best we had on the coast).
+They have excellent beer and a surprisingly good clam chowder
 - Fort George Brewery is nestled in the city’s historic district, and has great beer and and a tantalizing selection of wood fired pizzas.
 - Astoria Brewing Company was the first microbrewery in town, and it has great beers and a pretty extensive food menu with daily specials.
 - Reach Break Brewing has a nice outdoor patio, punctuated with a handful of food trucks.
-We tried the fish taco truck, and it was very good!
 - Hondo’s Brewpub: Quaint local feel with a dog theme.

 Buoy Beer was closed that day so I had to skip, but I did walk by it along the boardwalk.